 The below is a master index of articles intended to provide the future and existing Weimaraner companion/pet puppy owner with additional information about the Weimaraner breed, the Barrett breeding philosophy, getting a puppy, and other stuff to browse through as time allows.
-As always, please feel free to contact me directly with any questions, anytime.
+As always, please feel free to contact us directly with any questions, anytime.

 - Definition of a Puppy Mill (written by Canis Major)